Electric Vehicle myths busted by Kia| Kia UK

 Myth: You can't drive very far in an EV

-Actually, the Kia e-Niro and Soul EV have a real-world range of more than 280 miles - the distance from London to Newcastle.
-That's plenty when you consider that 98% of journeys in the UK are less than 50 miles - which would leave you with around 82% charge remaining.
+Actually, the Kia Niro EV and Soul EV have a real-world range of more than 280 miles - the distance from London to Newcastle.
+That's plenty when you consider that 98% of journeys in the UK are less than 50 miles - which would leave you with around 82% charge remaining.*

 you can't drive very far in an EV